-Wu and Shaknov (Fig. 1), then at Pupin Laboratories at Columbia University in New York, took up Wheeler's suggestion and designed an experiment to test this prediction.
-Their experiment used a ${}^{64}Cu$ source which is a positron emitter.
+Wu and Shaknov (see Fig. 1), then at Pupin Laboratories at Columbia University in New York, took up Wheeler's suggestion and designed an experiment to test this prediction.
+Their experiment used a Cu source which is a positron emitter.
 As shown in Fig. 2, the source, enclosed in an Aluminium case, was placed in a lead block which had a hole drilled through it.
-Photons from positronium annihilation emitted not at the direction of the hole were absorbed by the lead block.
+Photons from positronium annihilation emitted not at the direction of the hole get absorbed in the lead block.
 Only the photons which are emitted left and right at the direction of the hole can exit the apparatus.
 Hence, the photon direction is well defined (collimated).

 This way they selected only the events where, when an electron and a positron annihilate, two photons exit from the two sides of the lead hole.
 The photons are of course electromagnetic radiation and have their electric field perpendicular to the direction of motion, i.e the polarization vectors $\hat{e}{1,2}$ and the photon momentum, $\vec{k}$ , satisfy $\vec{k} \cdot \hat{e}{1,2} = 0$ .
-Wu and Shaknov placed at each exit of the lead block an aluminium scatterer.
+Wu and Shaknov placed at each exist of the lead block an aluminium scatterer.
 The two photons Compton-scatter by the aluminium in a process where the polarization vectors $\hat{e}{1,2}$ do not change direction before and after the scattering.
 The reason for this is that the Compton cross section as low energy is approximately the Thomson cross section which is given by where $\hat{e}$ , $\hat{e}'$ are the polarization vectors of the photon before and after scattering.

-$$\frac{d\,\sigma}{d\,\Omega} \sim (\hat{e}\cdot\hat{e}')^2$$
+$$\frac{d\sigma}{d\Omega} \sim (\hat{e}\cdot\hat{e}')^2$$

 Another way of understanding this is that the incoming photon causes the electrons in the scatterer to oscillate at the direction of its electric field, i.e. perpendicular to its direction of motion.
 The oscillating electrons emit the scattered photon perpendicular to the line of oscillation i.e the scattered photon will have the same polarization as the incoming one.
 A diagram of the scattering process of the two photons is shown in Fig. 3.
 As seen there, the two photons travel at opposite directions and scatter off the aluminium scatterers.
 Each scattered photon has the same polarisation as the incoming photon which is perpendicular to its direction of motion.
-Hence, the angle between the directions of the two original photons from the positronium which we wish to measure.
+Hence, the angle between the directions of the two scattered photons is the same as the angle between the polarization vectors of the two original photons from the positronium which we wish to measure.
 So the experimental goal is to measure the intensity of the photons emitted as a function of the angle between the two photons.